gR3yF0x78/pdf_convert/README.md

 # pdf_convert_to_png
-Reads a PDF (Portable Document Format) and converts every page to a PNG (Portable Network Graphic) via GUI.
+Reads a PDF (Portable Document Format) and converts pages to a PNG (Portable Network Graphic) via GUI.